alecarneiro1993/roshambo/README.md

 For running the server, you may use `gradle bootRun`.

 ## Database setup

+This application uses `mysql`, so you should have it installed in your machine.

 The application should be able to automatically create two databases: